We’re here to help. If you have questions about what to do next, contact Mollie Rose.

 After a decision has been made

 We notify applicants of their acceptance status via email as soon as decisions are made.
+There is no rolling admission.
 The target date for notification is December 19.
 Later notification is possible.

 If you've been admitted...